-Before we show the statistical results of ten CMEs, in this section four different types of CMEs are selected to investigate in detail the deflection behaviors and their relationship with the gradient of the coronal magnetic energy density.
-The first case is the 12 December 2008 event (CME-1), which deflected in the latitudinal direction.
-The second case is the 9 April 2008 event (CME-2), which deflected in the longitudinal direction.
-The third case is a CME erupting on 16 November 2007 (CME-3), in which a deflection in both latitudinal and longitudinal directions was obvious.
-The last case is the 3 November 2008 event (CME-4), which did not show an evident deflection.
+Before we show the statistical results of ten CMEs, in this section four different types of CMEs are selected to detailedly present the deflection behaviors and their relationship with the gradient of the coronal magnetic energy density.
+The first case is the 2008 December 12 event (CME-1), which deflected in the latitudinal direction.
+The second case is the 2008 April 9 event (CME-2), which deflected in the longitudinal direction.
+The third case is a CME erupting on 2007 November 16 (CME-3), in which a deflection in both latitudinal and longitudinal directions are obvious.
+The last case is the 2008 November 3 event (CME-4), which did not show an evident deflection.

-3.1 The 12 December 2008 Event (CME-1)
+3.1 The 2008 December 12 event (CME-1)

-This CME first appeared in the field of view (FOV) of the STA/COR1 and the STB/COR1 at about 05:35 UT on 12 December 2008.
+This CME first appeared in the field of view (FOV) of the STA/COR1 and the STB/COR1 at about 05:35 UT on 2008 December12.
 To fit the CME with the GCS model, it is required that the CME almost fully appeared in the FOV of the coronagraph.
-Thus the first and the last COR1 image pairs we selected are taken at 05:35 UT and 07:35 UT, respectively, during which there are 13 image pairs (or data points) with a cadence of 10 min.
-Similarly, in COR2 FOV, the first and last image pairs are taken at 09:52 UT and 14:52 UT, respectively, and there are 11 image pairs with a cadence of 30 min.
+Thus the first and the last COR1 image pairs we selected are taken at 05:35 UT and 07:35 UT, respectively, during which there are 13 image pairs (or data points) with a cadence of 10 minutes.
+Similarly, in COR2 FOV, the first and last image pairs are taken at 09:52 UT and 14:52 UT, respectively, and there are 11 image pairs with a cadence of 30 minutes.

-This CME was associated with a filament, which erupted at about 04:00 UT on 12 December 2008.
-The square area in Figure 1(a) represents the source region of the CME by combining the STEREO_A/EUVI and SOHO/MDI observations.
-The MDI magnetogram is superposed on the EUVI 171 Å image as indicated by the red (positive) and green (negative) contours, and the EUVI image is rotated to match the time and the vantage point of the MDI data.
+This CME was associated with a filament, which erupted at about 04:00 UT on 2008 December 12.
+The square area in Figure 1(a) represents the source region of the CME by combining the STEREO\A/EUVI and SOHO/MDI observations.
+The MDI magnetogram is contoured on the map of the EUVI 171 Å image as indicated by the red (positive) and green (negative) lines, and the EUVI image is rotated to match the time and the vantage point of the MDI data.
 The black curve in the square displays the filament.
-This filament extended over a long and narrow region, from about 77° to 106° in longitude and about 29° to 49° in latitude under the Carrington coordinate system.
+This filament extended over a long and narrow region, from about $77^{\circ}$ to $106^{\circ}$ in longitude and about $29^{\circ}$ to $49^{\circ}$ in latitude under the Carrington Coordinate system.

 Figure 1(b) shows the zoomed-in image of the CME source region.
-As has been mentioned in the last section, the tilt angle and the half angle are fixed to a certain value for the whole evolution process of the CME.
-After applying a trial and error method, we find that, with the value of -15° for tilt angle and 14° for half angle, the GCS model can reach the best fitting result by a visual judgement.
+As have been mentioned in the last section, the tilt angle and the half angle are fixed to a certain value for the whole evolution process of the CME.
+After applying a trial and error method, we find that, with the value of $-15^{\circ}$ for tilt angle and 14° for half angle, the GCS model can reach the best fitting result in visual.